top of page

 Heart Surgery is still quite in its infancy, but it requires not a great stretch of fancy to imagine the possibility of plastic operations of its valvular lesions...

 Little happened between Rehn’s feat and the 1930s.
 Only a proposition of what might happen, Kirshner’s success with the Trendelenburg procedure and forays into treating mitral stenosis were the highlights.
 It is exciting to talk about heart surgery but to do it was a daunting task at that time.
-Reports of heart injury repair were sporadic and success even so.
+Reports of heart injury repair were sporadic and successful even so.
 A long time was required for recovery from such cases to even equal the predicted mortality and surgeons used to quote a modest 40% chance of survival at that time.

 Actual pioneers like Tuffier were rare.
-Most theorized their own ideas and, in some cases, years later courageous surgeons did a case proposed earlier.
+Most theorized their ideas and, in some cases, years later courageous surgeons did a case proposed earlier.
 Trendelenburg procedure is a classical example.
 Trendelenburg theorized pulmonary embolectomy in 1908.
 Trendelenburg tried the procedure on moribund patients, and none survived.
 One of his students, Kirchner, reported a successful case in the year 1924.
 The other examples included the various suggestions for angina palliation in ischemic heart disease.
 Here the symptoms were treated and not the disease and the procedures were thoracic sympathectomy, creating pericardial adhesions to promote neo-vascularization, subtotal thyroidectomy, etc. The idea that the opening up of a restricted valve orifice like that in mitral or aortic stenosis was creeping into the thought process of some was the subject of interest in many animal experiments.

 It was known that the heart had atrioventricular and ventricular-arterial or semilunar valves, separating the different chambers.
 Stenotic valves intrigued surgeons interested in the heart and the prevailing thought at that time was finding out a way to enlarge the opening of these valves with restricted openings.
 Theodore Tuffier found a way, though difficult to reproduce, to dilate an aortic valve.
 The procedure did not require a breach of the cardiac walls.
 The mitral valve was different.
-Not only it was deeply situated and between the all-important left ventricle and left atrium, but it also regulated preload to the left ventricle and hence the contractility.
+Not only it was deeply situated between the all-important left ventricle and left atrium, but it also regulated preload to the left ventricle and hence the contractility.

-The World literature is silent or ambiguous about the methods of anesthesia for these early surgery patients.
-Even if surgery is detailed nobody cared about the techniques to pacify and make a surgical patient free of pain.
-There was a remarkable advancement in anesthesia techniques in the first decade of the 20th century.
+The World literature is silent or ambiguous about the methods of anaesthesia for these early surgery patients.
+Even if surgery is detailed nobody cares about the techniques to pacify and make a surgical patient free of pain.
+There was a remarkable advancement in anaesthesia techniques in the first decade of the 20th century.
 Sauerbruch’s unterdruck and uberdruck methods, adopted by Willy and Julius Meyer brothers to be converted into universal chambers, were soon overtaken by the far superior intra-tracheal anesthesia forwarded by Samuel Meltzer.
 Around this time Tuffier also experimented with a cuffed intratracheal tube.
 The problem of lung collapse was thus overcome and the era of positive pressure intra-tracheal anesthesia began.

 Usually, a bilateral anterior thoracotomy was done to access the heart.
 Sternotomy, as a better method for cardiac access, was not realized and proved till 1957 and people were afraid to do a sternotomy fearing unmanageable complications and healing problems.

-Actually, positive pressure ventilation had decidedly more influence in thoracic operations as lung collapse could be prevented.
+Positive pressure ventilation had decidedly more influence in thoracic operations as lung collapse could be prevented.
 That dependence on a separate group of physicians was needed during surgery was assuring.
 The surgeons were at that time engrossed with the problem of the stenotic mitral valve.
 As early as 1902 Sir Lauder Brunton suggested the possibility of treatment of mitral stenosis by surgery.
 A media flaying followed and is said to have dampened the spirit of the surgical fraternity.
 Later, in the year 1923, a surgeon named Elliot Cutler mastered the courage and with the belief that mitral regurgitation is better tolerated, inserted a tenotomy knife inside the left ventricle and divided the mitral leaflets to create a mitral regurgitation.
 The patient lived for four and half years after the operation and though initially showed some improvement, finally succumbed to mitral regurgitation.
-It is somewhat surprising that Cutler's one and the only patient survived miraculously considering the description of a really ‘frightful’ operation: “A slightly curved tonsil knife was pushed through the ventricle upwards until it encountered what seemed to us must be the mitral orifice.
+It is somewhat surprising that Cutler's one and only patient survived miraculously considering the description of a really ‘frightful’ operation: “A slightly curved tonsil knife was pushed through the ventricle upwards until it encountered what seemed to us must be the mitral orifice.
 A cut was made in what we thought to be the aortic leaflet… The knife was quickly turned, and a cut was made on the opposite side of the opening’!!

 The subsequent six consecutive operations were a failure and probably surgical creation of mitral regurgitation to treat mitral stenosis was not the answer.

 Henry Souttar, in 1925, in England, finger fractured and thus enlarged the mitral stenotic orifice.
 His patient lived a better life for the next five years ——— “in quite reasonable health, passing away at the end of that time from cerebral embolus arising undoubtedly from the heart . . .“ as stated by him.
 Ironically he was not sent a single more patient by the then physicians and cardiologists who held the view that this was not the right treatment for mitral stenosis —- “Although my patient made an uninterrupted recovery the physicians declared that it was all nonsense and in fact that the operation was unjustifiable.
-In fact, it is of no use to be ahead of one’s time!”.
+It is of no use to be ahead of one’s time!”.
 This was the actual answer given to Dwight Harken 25 years later in response to his query, in the 1940s, when he was doing his brilliant work in the extraction of cardiac foreign bodies during the war (World War II).
 Nevertheless, Souttar’s achievement was later hailed as the first.
 It was Charles Bailey’s and Harken’s work that popularised the surgical treatment of mitral stenosis.

 “Lengthen the slit” was first suggested by Sir Lauder Brunton.
 The idea of dilatation of the mitral orifice along the commissures was taken from the principles of operating in microstomia.
 C. P. Bailey followed this and did a finger fracture commissurotomy as suggested by Henry Souttar.
-He noticed commissural re-fusion with clots and heavy calcification of the valve at autopsy in his first patient, who suddenly died on the 2nd post-operative day.
+He noticed commissural re-fusion with clots and heavy calcification of the valve at autopsy in his first patient, who suddenly died on the 2nd postoperative day.
 Henceforth, Bailey used a commissurotomy guillotine, a personal modification of the Cutler valvulotome based on a tenotomy knife, for commissural lengthening.
-He did these procedures at both the Episcopal Hospital, where he did the first successful operation and the Hammersmith Hospital in Philadelphia.
+He did these procedures at both the Episcopal Hospital, where he had his first successful operation and the Hammersmith Hospital in Philadelphia.
 He had to endure a reputation as the “Butcher of Hammersmith” after consecutive failures.
 He posted two cases on the same day for the 4th and 5th patients.
 The moment he realized that the 4th patient was not going to live, he went to the other Hospital before news broke to the press and did the 5th operation.
 The patient lived this time, and the rest is history.
 Harken carried on the work further and popularised the procedure.

-Apart from surgery of mitral stenosis (MS) patent ductus arteriosus (PDA) closure by Robert Gross, the famous Blalock-Taussig shunt for Tetralogy palliation by Blalock ( and as suggested by Taussig) and end-to-end repair of Co-arctation of aorta by Crafoord were the only procedures related to the heart that was done.
+Apart from surgery of mitral stenosis (MS) patent ductus arteriosus (PDA) closure by Robert Gross, the famous Blalock-Taussig shunt for Tetralogy palliation by Blalock ( and as suggested by Taussig) and end-to-end repair of Co-arctation of the aorta by Crafoord were the only procedures related to the heart that was done.

 Robert Gross was the first one to close a PDA.
 He was just waiting for the right opportunity.
 William Ladd, his senior who was in the way of his intentions, went off for a holiday.
 Gross took advantage of the situation and took a previously identified PDA patient to the operation theatre and surgically lighted the abnormal channel in between the aorta and the pulmonary artery.
-Though Ladd was not amused, Gross instantaneously became famous and dedicated himself to finding a solution to the prevailing cardiac surgery problems in addition to his own work.
+Though Ladd was not amused, Gross instantaneously became famous and dedicated himself to finding a solution to the prevailing cardiac surgery problems in addition to his work.
 This was in the year 1938 and is considered a landmark year.

 Helen Taussig a pediatric cardiologist, suggested to Alfred Blalock devising a method to increase blood flow to the lungs.
 She had notified that the Tetralogy patients deteriorated once the PDA closed.
 Her observation was based on Paul Swenson’s communication to G.H.
-Humphreys I: “Patent ductus favors Tetralogy of Fallot patients’ survival”.
+Humphreys I: “Patent ductus favours Tetralogy of Fallot patients’ survival”.
 Her observations were similar.
 Previously she had approached Robert Gross but was curtly told after making her wait for some time in the corridor that Robert Gross was in the habit of closing PDAs and not creating them.
-Blalock gave her a patient hearing and with his assistant, Vivien Thomas immersed in the problem at the John Hopkins Hospital Baltimore.
+Blalock gave her a patient hearing and with his assistant, Vivien Thomas immersed in the problem at the Johns Hopkins Hospital Baltimore.
 This was in 1943.
 A method consisting of left subclavian turndown and anastomosis with the left pulmonary artery was perfected on dogs at the animal laboratory.
 Though monitoring was in its infancy, the first patient not only survived but showed features of clinical improvement.
 The year was 1944.
 Blalock was the surgeon, and the procedure became famous as the Blalock-Taussig shunt.
 Left thoracotomy and isolation of the left pulmonary artery and the left subclavian artery were initially planned as the team thought that the vessels had a predictable course.
 Also, an important consideration was the dominant nature of the right hand.
 This was the treatment of choice in cyanotic tetralogy patients of that time.
 The initial "classic" method has been modified and indications expanded to include conditions that could not be conceived before.
 The newer shunts may be condition-specific, still, the idea of systemic-pulmonary shunting to give some symptomatic relief and gain time was revolutionary.
 The contribution of Vivien Thomas was a later realization and included thereafter.
 Racial consideration did not allow his name to be mentioned along with other white people at that period.

 Swedish surgeons were not far behind.
 By that time Clarence Crafoord had the experience of a successful Trendelenburg procedure in acute pulmonary embolism and was credited with the “spiro-pulsator” he devised with his mentor Giertz.
-The device was used for pulmonary ventilation intubated with a cuffed endotracheal tube.
-He observed that in all probabilities a collateral circulation developed in co-arctation of aorta and this prevented spinal ischemia and distal hypo-perfusion if cross-clamps interrupt aortic flow.
-In 1944 he went ahead and resected the co-arctated portion of aorta and restored continuity by end-to-end suture anastomosis of proximal and distal aorta.
+The device was used for pulmonary ventilation and intubated with a cuffed endotracheal tube.
+He observed that in all probabilities a collateral circulation developed in co-arctation of the aorta and this prevented spinal ischemia and distal hypo-perfusion if cross-clamps interrupt aortic flow.
+In 1944 he went ahead and resected the co-arctated portion of the aorta and restored continuity by end-to-end suture anastomosis of the proximal and distal aorta.
 He performed a couple of more cases before reporting.
 His method remains the gold standard for treating co-arctation even today.

 These were the three major procedures that were done before the introduction of Gibbon’s heart-lung machine and direct repair by visualizing a cardiac defect.
 We call this the era of open-heart surgery with a cardiopulmonary bypass machine.